mhahn/codepath-rotten-tomatoes/README.md

 - For the large poster, load the low-res image first, switch to high-res when complete (optional)
 - All images should be cached in memory and disk.
 In other words, images load immediately upon cold start (optional).

+GIF walkthrough of all required and optional stories:

 ![alt tag](rotten-tomatoes.gif)